 - Deposits and bank accounts

 These are usually – plant & equipment, intangible assets such as goodwill, inventory, and property.
-Machinery valuation depends upon how obsolete it has become compared to advancement in new technology and supply-demand ratios.
+Machinery valuation depends upon how obsolete it has become compared to advancements in new technology and supply-demand ratios.
 These measures are specific to non-monetary assets.

 Assets Can be Either Monetary or Non-Monetary